ericburger/crossbardocs/pages/docs/about/FAQ-Contributor-Assignment-Agreement.md

 [Documentation](.) > [Contributing to the Project](Contributing to the project) > FAQ

-# Contributing to the project: FAQ
+# Contributing to the project - FAQ

 * [What is a CAA?](#what-is-a-caa?)
 * [Why a CAA?](#why-a-caa?)